-In the aftermath of the Las Vegas Tragedy on October 1, 2017, our South Bay community is mourning the loss of several residents, including a MBUSD teacher and a MBPD staff member, as well as a parent at Rolling Hills Prep School.
-In addition to dealing with that grief, we have heard from many parents that they are grappling with how to communicate tragedies, like this one, to their kids.
-On this page of the SBFC website, we hope to help connect you with some information and resources that will support you during this challenging time.
+We have heard from many parents that they are grappling with how to help their kids understand recent shootings and suicides.
+On this page of the SBFC website, we hope to help connect you with some information and resources that will support you during challenging times.
 Remember, we're all in this together.

 Talking With Our Kids about Traumatic Events